numaproj/numaflow/docs/specifications/overview.md

 ### Unique Identifier for Message

 To detect duplicates, we first need to uniquely identify each message.
-We will be relying on the "identifier" available (eg, "offset" in Kafka) in the buffer to uniquely identify each message.
-If such an identifier is not available, we will be creating an unique identifier (sequence numbers are tough because there are multiple readers).
+We will be relying on the "identifier" available (e.g., "offset" in Kafka) in the buffer to uniquely identify each message.
+If such an identifier is not available, we will be creating a unique identifier (sequence numbers are tough because there are multiple readers).
 We can use this unique identifier to ensure that we forward only if the message has not been forwarded yet.
-We will only look back for a fixed window of time since this is a stream processing application on an unbounded stream of data and we do not have infinite resources.
+We will only look back for a fixed window of time since this is a stream processing application on an unbounded stream of data, and we do not have infinite resources.

 The same offset will not be used across all the steps in Numaflow, but we will be using the current offset only while forwarding to the next